-(a) Represents non-cash stock compensation expense of \$0.3 million in 2016 and \$0.4 million in each of 2017 and 2018, with the remainder representing dividend cash payments made in respect of vested options as a result of dividends declared in connection with our 2016 Recapitalization (as defined elsewhere in this prospectus) and our 2018 Recapitalization (as defined elsewhere in this prospectus).
-We expect to pay an additional \$4.4 million in the aggregate on options as they vest in respect of such dividends, of which \$3.6 million is expected to be paid in fiscal year 2019.

-(b) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the repricing of our first and second lien credit facilities in June 2017 and the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization.
+- (a) Represents non-cash stock compensation expense of \$0.3 million in 2016, \$0.4 million in each of 2017 and 2018 and \$0.1 million in each of first quarter 2018 and 2019, with the remainder representing dividend cash payments made in respect of vested options as a result of dividends declared in connection with our 2016 Recapitalization (as defined elsewhere in this prospectus) and our 2018 Recapitalization (as defined elsewhere in this prospectus).
+We expect to pay an additional \$4.3 million in the aggregate on options as they vest in respect of such dividends, of which \$3.5 million is expected to be paid in the remainder of fiscal year 2019. - (b) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the repricing of our first and second lien credit facilities in June 2017 and the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization. - (c) Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
+The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years. - (d) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (e) Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. - (f) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent"). - (g) Represents non-cash changes in reserves related to our IO notes and accounts receivable. - (h) Other non-recurring, non-cash or discrete items as determined by management, including personnel-related costs, strategic project costs, legal expenses, transaction-related costs and miscellaneous costs.

-- (c) Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
-The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years. - (d) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (e) Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. - (f) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent"). - (g) Represents non-cash changes in reserves related to our IO notes and accounts receivable. - (h) Other non-recurring, non-cash or discrete items as determined by management, including personnel-related costs, strategic project costs, legal expenses, transaction-related costs and miscellaneous costs. - (i) Represents amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to the 2014 H&F Acquisition which included trademarks, customer lists and below-market leases. - (j) Represents the tax effect of the total adjustments at our estimated effective tax rate. - (3) Working capital is defined as current assets minus current liabilities. - (4) Total debt consists of the current and long-term portions of our total debt outstanding, net of debt discount and debt issuance costs.
-Total gross debt outstanding was \$730.3 million, \$725.0 million and \$875.0 million as of December 31, 2016, December 30, 2017 and December 29, 2018, respectively. - (5) The as adjusted balance sheet data as of December 29, 2018 gives effect to (i) the sale by us of shares of our common stock in this offering based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the front cover of this prospectus, after deducting assumed underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the application of the estimated net proceeds from the offering to repay the outstanding term loan under our Second Lien Credit Agreement and the remainder to repay a portion of the outstanding term loan under our First Lien Credit Agreement, as described in "Use of Proceeds."
+- (i) Represents amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to the 2014 H&F Acquisition which included trademarks, customer lists and below-market leases. - (j) Represents the tax effect of the total adjustments at our estimated effective tax rate. - (3) Working capital is defined as current assets minus current liabilities. - (4) Total debt consists of the current and long-term portions of our total debt outstanding, net of debt discount and debt issuance costs.
+Total gross debt outstanding was \$873.2 million (actual) and \$583.1 million (as adjusted) as of March 30, 2019. - (5) The as adjusted balance sheet data as of March 30, 2019 gives effect to (i) the sale by us of 17,187,500 shares of our common stock in this offering based on an assumed initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus, after deducting assumed underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the application of the estimated net proceeds from the offering to repay the outstanding term loan under our Second Lien Credit Agreement and the remainder, together with cash on hand, to repay a portion of the outstanding term loan under our First Lien Credit Agreement, as described in "Use of Proceeds."